By BEUMER Group

 “It is no longer enough to focus on small optimisation gains on a network designed for stable, almost static, operations when operating in a dynamic world, both structurally and in terms of the pace of growth.”

 E-commerce changes not just year to year, but month to month, Kernahan says.

 “Online operators with new product offerings are looking at new modes of contracting and executing delivery.
-The delivery of fresh food during the pandemic is a case in point – legacy postal parcel operators do not ordinarily have capabilities to manage cold chain but are now having to adjust on the fly.”
+The delivery of fresh food during the pandemic was a case in point – legacy postal parcel operators did not ordinarily have capabilities to manage cold chain but are had to adjust on the fly.”

 – Christopher Kernahan, Managing Partner at Pacific Consulting Group